 Navajo Tribal Utility Authority®

-Light Up Navajo V
+2024 Light Up Navajo V is Underway

 NTUA will follow-up with an email to you and the respective District Office.
 A Customer Care Agent will contact you and explain the application process.
 You can also stop by your local NTUA District office to submit a formal application.
 Here’s a link to the document listing what information and forms will be required – click here.